indeskyz/Leap-EventTicketing/README.md

 - SQLite is used as the primary relational data store.

-- Redis has been configured but not yet implemented (caching layer planned).
-App was constructed with the thought of it being the base layer for the project inside of Caching.md.
-You can test the cache endpoint that is provided, just be sure to uncomment the `Caching Layer` block inside of Program.cs!

 - All services should be extensible with interfaces and base classes to support future growth.

 - Monetary conversions can be handled via the backend using simple conversion mappings to keep legacy columns in-tact.(Would recommend transferring from SQLite to something such as PostgreSQL or even SQL Server for the benefits of having more scoped value types for our columns as SQLite only offers 5 storage classes ).
 In the current DB there are GUID's being stored as TEXT.
 Not the biggest issue but it makes mapping from application code to database values tricky sometimes + its better to have a proper matching type like how in PSQL you can use a dedicated UUID type which helps the db and app know what is being stored underneath and you _can_ sometimes get preformance benefits, in terms of storage & retrieval plus validation.